 Use these checkpoints to verify that the architecture choices are now automatic.

 Treating multimodal input as just "text with extra tokens" is the recurring failure mode.
-The hard part is not concatenation.
-It is deciding what to encode, what to compress, and what the LLM should actually attend to.
+Concatenation is easy compared with deciding what to encode, what to compress, and what the LLM should attend to.

 Learning Transferable Visual Models From Natural Language Supervision.